 “Now when you are feeling scattered, you will repeat the word, “joy” and it will bring you to a calm, serene place.
 And you will find that you will be able to focus with more ease.
 You will find that every time you repeat the word “joy”, you will find that you focus more easily and even now you are feeling less scattered and feeling more focused and this sense of focus will stay with you even as you open your eyes.”

 This approach can be effective as well, but from a purely behavioral point of view.
 The suggestion is from without; it is someone else’s reality.
 It does not necessarily contain resonances with the inner psychic life history of the client.
 It may even go counter to the client’s inner reality.
-If he cannot experience joy when he tells himself to because he does not understand the nature of his imbalance, he may make adaptations to the suggestions which are not helpful.
+If they cannot experience joy when they tell themselves to because they do not understand the nature of their imbalance, they may make adaptations to the suggestions which are not helpful.
 I have seen the effect of this problem in working with people who were raised in churches where there was a belief that everything is fine the way it is, that everything is perfect, and to say otherwise is a sin.
 This type of mass external suggestion which has no resonance with the individual’s actual inner reality creates confusion and feelings of badness which are anything but therapeutic.